 Top autumn colour walks to lift your spirits

 Autumn colour is everywhere at our places, and it makes a great backdrop for a walk.
-But according to colour psychologist Angela Wright, it can have a positive effect on our mental health, too.
+It can have a positive effect on our mental health too, making us feel happier, healthier and calmer.

 Red grabs our attention and helps stimulate the senses.